 Teen anxiety can negatively influence an individual’s general well-being, social life, academic performance, and development of social skills.
-Anxiety symptoms are associated with impairment of memory and cognitive functions, and can contribute to poor school performance and academic failure.
+Anxiety symptoms are associated with impairment of memory and cognitive functions and can contribute to poor school performance and academic failure.
 As poor performance in school can result from excessive anxiety, it can also lead to even greater anxiety, low self-esteem, and other affective symptoms/disorders, thus creating a self-maintaining, negative cycle.
-That is why Muir Wood provides a holistic approach, including full teen academic support with accredited teachers, equipment and all the resources your teen needs to excel their education while staying with us.
+That is why Muir Wood provides a holistic approach, including full teen academic support with accredited teachers, equipment, and all the resources your teen needs to excel in their education while staying with us.

 The Correlation Between Teen Anxiety and Substance Use Disorder